DxRxHx

 Strengths and Weaknesses of ADHD Symptoms and Normal Behavior Scale

-An 18-item dimensional rating scale assessing ADHD symptoms in the context of normal behavioral variation.
+An 18-item dimensional rating scale assessing ADHD symptoms in the context of normal behavioural variation.
 Rated on a bipolar scale from far below average to far above average.
 Appropriate for children, adolescents, and adults; available in parent, teacher, and self-report formats.

 Wender Utah Rating Scale